THE PRESIDENTIAL campaign trail is often an early barometer of emerging trends and coalescing constituencies in American politics.

-Ronald Reagan’s 1980 campaign highlighted conservatism’s attraction to a wave of younger voters, as well as the willingness of blue-collar voters to abandon the party of their traditional economic champions in favor of one whose candidate expressed their cultural concerns.
-Gary Hart’s 1984 campaign presaged the emergence of socially liberal, fiscally moderate, reform-minded voters an increasingly potent force in Democratic politics.
+Ronald Reagan’s 1980 campaign presaged conservatism’s attraction to a wave of younger voters, as well as the willingness of Northern blue-collar voters to abandon the party of their traditional economic champions in favor of one whose candidate expressed their cultural concerns.
+Gary Hart’s 1984 campaign marked the emergence of socially liberal, fiscally moderate, reform-minded voters as a potent force in Democratic politics.

 Trends aren’t yet as pronounced in Campaign 2012, but a few weeks on the trail have highlighted some interested things.

 One is the importance that coming-of-age voters attach to gay equality.
 You could see that in the repeated and persistent questions conservative cultural warrior Rick Santorum faced from younger voters in New Hampshire about his hard-line anti-gay-marriage stance.

 Gay marriage was the first question out of the box after Santorum spoke at the Dublin School, a prep school in western New Hampshire.
 Nor were the students satisfied with his argument that marriage was not a right, but rather a privilege bestowed to encourage child-rearing.
 Or that allowing same-sex matrimony would mean depriving children of their right to have both a mother and a father.
 Or that legalizing same-sex marriage would lead ineluctably to polygamy.
 They returned to the issue repeatedly, using Santorum’s answers as a jumping-off point for further challenges.

 That was hardly Santorum’s only youthful grilling on the subject.
 Indeed, the hostile reception he got from students at a college convention in Concord, where the former senator treated his sophistic slippery-slope-to-polygamy argument as though it were trump, made headlines.